lukaszmadrzynski/Website-Update/content/pages/why-us.md

           textAlign: center
     subtitle: >-
       Our Core Difference: Passion, Expertise, and Sustainability in China Travel.
-At Cloud Mountain Ecotours, we believe your journey, should be more than just a sightseeing trip.
+At Cloud Mountain, we believe your journey, should be more than just a sightseeing trip.
 It should be an immersive experience that connects you deeply with the nature, the culture, and the people, while contributing positively to their well-being.
     items:
       - type: FeaturedItem
         title: Private Groups